tlswg/tls13-spec/draft-ietf-tls-tls13.md

-> The client MUST send a Certificate message whenever the server has requested client authentication via a CertificateRequest message ({{certificate-request}}) or when the EarlyDataIndication indicates client authentication.
-This message is only sent if the server requests a certificate.
+> The client MUST send a Certificate message whenever the server has requested client authentication via a CertificateRequest message ({{certificate-request}}) or when the EarlyDataType provided with the server configuration indicates a need for client authentication.
+This message is only sent if the server requests a certificate via one of these mechanisms.
 If no suitable certificate is available, the client MUST send a Certificate message containing no certificates (i.e., with the "certificate_list" field having length 0).

 Meaning of this message: